My Haas Welcome,

 Note: Lower or higher than this voltage can generate low/high voltage alarms.

-3-Phase Machines: Measure the AC voltage between all three pair phases at the main circuit breaker.
 The AC voltage must be between 195 and 260 volts (360 and 480 volts for high voltage option).

 Note: Wide voltage fluctuations are common in many industrial areas; minimum and maximum voltage supplied to a machine while it is in operation must be known.
 U.S. National Electrical Code specifies that machines should operate with a variation of +5% to -5% around an average supply voltage.
 If problems with line voltage occur, or low line voltage is suspected, an external transformer may be used.
 If you suspect voltage problems, voltage should be checked every hour or two during a typical day to be sure it does not fluctuate more than +5% or -5% from an average.